MUCodeAcademy/ReEntryCode-C1/Day 1/Lessons/02-GitHubOverview.md

 This will get updates from the repository on GitHub and download them to your computer.

-If it's telling you to save or stash your changes, follow these three commands:
+If the git pull is telling you to save or stash your changes, follow these four commands:

+git add .
 git stash save
 git pull
 git stash apply